Edward Jones Review: What to Know When Choosing a Financial Advisor

 Is Edward Jones a franchise?

-No, Edward Jones is not a franchise — each branch is wholly owned by the company, not by the financial advisor working out of the branch.
+No, Edward Jones is not a franchise.
+Every branch is wholly owned by the company, not by the financial advisor working out of that office.

 However, each financial advisor does operate independently, managing their own book of business and generating their own profit and loss statements.